Cacti/documentation/syslog-plugin.md

 6.) install the plugin in the plugins tab located in Console >> configuration >> plugins

 7.)
-You will be presented with the plugin install wizard with options on how you would like the syslog plugin to be installed options include DB arch and retention time
+You will be presented with the plugin install wizard with options on how you would like the Syslog plugin to be installed options include DB arch and retention time

 ### Note retention settings can be changed after install but db architecture will require a reinstall of the plugin